-Rule 65.203(a)(3) requires an applicant for a flight service operator licence to have at least 10 hours experience on the flight deck of an aircraft.
-To meet this requirement the student should complete flight deck experience as follows.
+As per rule 65.203(a)(3) an applicant for a flight service operator licence needs to have at least 10 hours' experience on the flight deck of an aircraft.
+To meet this requirement the student should complete:

 - (a) Flight deck experience in controlled airspace including a control zone, in a light general aviation aircraft to observe basic aircraft handling techniques as they apply to ATC procedures. - (b) Flight deck experience in a light general aviation aircraft involving flight operations in Class G airspace.
-On these flights the students should take part in the flight planning process for the flight and receive instruction on how an in-flight emergency affects the pilot's ability to manage the emergency and respond to assistance. - (c) Student should also complete airfield or airspace familiarisation flights and flight deck experience with operators who use their on-the-job (OJT) locations.
-On these flights the students should have a workbook to complete on each sector, observing and noting details of pre-flight, departure, cruise, arrival and post-flight procedures. - (d) On completion of flight deck experience, students should be debriefed during discussion in the classroom environment and their workbooks retained and filed as a record of their flight deck experience.
+On these flights the students should take part in the flight planning process for the flight and receive instruction on how an in-flight emergency affects the pilot's ability to manage the emergency and respond to assistance. - (c) Airfield or airspace familiarisation flights and flight deck experience with operators who use their on-the-job (OJT) locations.
+On these flights the students should have a workbook to complete on each sector, observing and noting details of pre-flight, departure, cruise, arrival and post-flight procedures.

+On completion of flight deck experience, students should be debriefed during discussion in the classroom environment and their workbooks retained and filed as a record of their flight deck experience.

-Rule 65.203(a)(4) requires an applicant for a flight service operator licence to have passed examinations relevant to the duties of a flight service officer, in air traffic service general knowledge, operational procedures, air law, human factors, and telecommunication equipment.
-Attainment of the written syllabus given in Appendix A of this advisory circular would meet these requirements.
+As per rule 65.203(a)(4) an applicant for a flight service operator licence needs to have passed examinations relevant to the duties of a flight service officer, in ATS general knowledge, operational procedures, air law, human factors, and telecommunication equipment.
+Attainment of the written syllabus given in Appendix A of this AC would meet these requirements.